-The Cosy Homes Oxfordshire service centres on a whole house approach to home retrofit, providing a full, one-stop-shop service for homeowners who want to increase the energy efficiency of our homes.
+The Cosy Homes Oxfordshire service centres on a whole house approach to home retrofit, providing a full, one-stop-shop service to help you increase the energy efficiency of your home.

 Step 1: Home assessment

-The first step is for one of our Retrofit Assessors (or sometimes a Retrofit Coordinator, depending on availability) will come and assess your whole house to find out everything we need to know about your existing energy usage and the building itself.
+The first step is for one of our Retrofit Assessors will come and assess your whole house to find out everything we need to know about your property.

 Step 2: Whole House Plan